Library Help

 Then save it in your EndNote styles folder in your H: drive, (if you do not have a Styles folder in your EndNote folder on your H: drive, we recommend you create one in order to keep all of your EndNote materials together).
 If the new style does not automatically save to your H: drive then you will need to find it in your documents/downloads and move to your styles folder in your H: drive.

-You then need to find your newly created blank referencing style, and choose this newly created output style in EndNote, then also in Microsoft Word (see attached FAQ for how to find new styles).
+Select this newly created output style in EndNote, and also in Microsoft Word (see attached FAQ for how to find new styles).

 As it is a blank style it will remove all citations so that you can then do your word count: